THIVAKAR-G/pizzaboy/README.md

 🍽️ Pizza Boy

 📝 Description:
-     This project is a frontend-only website for Pizza Boy, designed to provide visitors with information about the restaurant, its menu, and services.
+     This project is a landing page for Pizza Boy, designed to provide visitors with information about the restaurant, its menu, and services.
 It offers a responsive design for optimal viewing on all devices.

 🚀 Features:
 - Responsive design for optimal viewing on all devices